Maricode-40/mayerfeld-task2/README.md

 This project is a fully responsive website designed for a Professional Event and Staffing Agency, built entirely with vanilla HTML and CSS—no frameworks, libraries, or JavaScript involved.

 # Key Features
-Multi-page layout (3–5 pages) including Home, About Us, Services, Contact, and Careers
+Multi-page layout (3–5 pages) including Home, About Us, Services

 Clean, modern design tailored for a corporate audience